scality/spark/README.md

 # Single local spark Deployment

 ## Requirements

+* The RING should be in a stable state prior running all of this meaning all the nodes/servers should be present up and running.

 We do recommend to run the local instance on the supervisor and adjust accordingly the configuration settings.

 * Memory/cores requirements